ddinh0411/ROMSly/docs/Design.md

   - name of the Menu Item
   - the new Category of the Menu Item

-- MenuItem: This block serves as the main block used to represent an item from the menu tables.
-So this would be a item on the menu at a food service location
+- menuItem: This block serves as the main block used to represent an item from the menu tables.
+So this would be a item on the menu at a food service location.
+This block takes in three user inputs to represent the a menu item.
+Those being:
+  - the type of Menu Item it is (Food / Drink)
+  - the name of the Menu Item
+  - The quantity of the Menu Item

+- comboItem: This block allows for the creation of a combination of items (food and drink) to be added together into one item.
+  -

+- customerID:
+  -

+- Order:
+  -

+- add_Order:
+  -

+- delete_Order:
+  -

+- change_Order:
+  -

+- restartDB:
   -

 ### Buttons